 These giant snails are found on Vroengard island, and for many years served as a source of sustenance of the dragons who lived there.

 Why they’re creepy: They’re giant snails!
 At over five feet tall, these huge, slimy creatures are resistant to magic and unlike any beast in Alagaësia.
 Even author Christopher Paolini agrees that the Snalglí are frightening things:

-2. The High Priest and followers of Helgrind – the followers of the Helgrind religion made a few memorable appearances during the Inheritance Cycle.
+The followers of the Helgrind religion made a few memorable appearances during the Inheritance Cycle.
 They were responsible for capturing Eragon and Arya at Dras-Leona and planning to leave them at the mercy of the Ra’zac.

 What makes them scary: From top to bottom (of what’s left of them), the priests of Helgrind will make your skin crawl.
 As practicers of flesh offerings, many of the followers are missing limbs and appendages that were cut off in a sacrifice to the Old Ones (Ra’zac and Lethrblaka).
 The High Priest was missing all of its arms and legs, and did not have a discernible gender.
 Eragon and Roran witnessed a gruesome display of the bodily sacrifices in Brisingr.

 These dark creatures served as assassins for Galbatorix and were responsible for killing Garrow, Brom and countless others.
 After the slayings, Eragon vowed to hunt the last remaining pair of Ra’zac down and avenge the deaths of his family.